pchiorean/Indentz/docs/FILES.md

 Name                               |     Fn | Description
 :-                                 |     -: | :-
 **Cleanup**                        |        | **Preferences, defaults, cleanup**
+`BreakLinkToStyles.jsx`            |        | Unnaplies paragraph/character/object styles from all or selected objects
+`DefaultLayers.jsx`                |        | Adds/merges layers from a list
 `DefaultPrefs.jsx`                 |        | Sets default preferences
-`DefaultLayers.jsx`                |        | Adds/merges layers from a list
 `DefaultSwatches.jsx`              |        | Adds swatches from a list
+`DocCleanup.jsx`                   |     F2 | Changes some settings, cleans up swatches/layers/pages and resets scaling
+`DumpLayers.jsx`                   |        | Saves document's layers to a list
+`DumpSwatches.jsx`                 |        | Saves document's swatches to a list
 `ReplaceFonts.jsx`                 |        | Replaces fonts from a substitution list
 `ReplaceLinks.jsx`                 |    ⌥F8 | Replaces document links from a substitution list
 `ReplaceSnippets.jsx`              |    ⌥F6 | Replaces text snippets from a substitution list
-`SwatchesCleanup.jsx`              |    ⇧F2 | Converts RGB swatches to CMYK, renames them to C= M= Y= K=, deletes unused `DocCleanup.jsx`                   |     F2 | Changes some settings, cleans up swatches/layers/pages and resets scaling `DumpSwatches.jsx`                 |        | Saves document's swatches to a list `DumpLayers.jsx`                   |        | Saves document's layers to a list
-**Layout**                         |        | **Document setup - page size, margins & columns, guides**
-`PageSizeFromFilename.jsx`         |     F3 | Sets every page size and margins according to the file name `PageSizeFromMargins.jsx`          |        | Sets the page size to the page margins `PageSizeFromSelection.jsx`        |    ⇧F3 | Sets the page size to the selected objects bounds `PageMarginsFromSelection.jsx`     |    ⌥F3 | Sets the page margins to the selected objects bounds `GuidesAdd.jsx`                    |        | Adds guides on pages' edges and inner centers or selected objects' edges `GuidesDelete.jsx`                 |        | Deletes all guides from the document **Align**                          |        | **Easily align objects using the numeric keypad** `AlignToTL.jsx`                    |   Num7 | Aligns the selected objects to the top-left of the 'Align To' setting `AlignToT.jsx`                     |   Num8 | Aligns the selected objects to the top of the 'Align To' setting `AlignToTR.jsx`                    |   Num9 | Aligns the selected objects to the top-right of the 'Align To' setting `AlignToL.jsx`                     |   Num4 | Aligns the selected objects to the left of the 'Align To' setting `AlignToC.jsx`                     |   Num5 | Aligns the selected objects to the center of the 'Align To' setting `AlignToR.jsx`                     |   Num6 | Aligns the selected objects to the right of the 'Align To' setting `AlignToBL.jsx`                    |   Num1 | Aligns the selected objects to the bottom-left of the 'Align To' setting `AlignToB.jsx`                     |   Num2 | Aligns the selected objects to the bottom of the 'Align To' setting `AlignToBR.jsx`                    |   Num3 | Aligns the selected objects to the bottom-right of the 'Align To' setting `ResetAlignTo.jsx`                 |  ⌃Num0 | Resets the 'Align To' setting to default `ToggleAlignTo.jsx`                |   Num0 | Toggles the 'Align To' setting **Fit**                            |        | **Reframe objects to the page/spread or their margins/bleed**
+`SwatchesCleanup.jsx`              |    ⇧F2 | Converts RGB swatches to CMYK, renames them to C= M= Y= K=, deletes unused **Layout**                         |        | **Document setup - page size, margins & columns, guides** `GuidesAdd.jsx`                    |        | Adds guides on pages' edges and inner centers or selected objects' edges `GuidesDelete.jsx`                 |        | Deletes all guides from the document `PageMarginsFromSelection.jsx`     |    ⌥F3 | Sets the page margins to the selected objects bounds `PageSizeFromFilename.jsx`         |     F3 | Sets every page size and margins according to the file name `PageSizeFromMargins.jsx`          |        | Sets the page size to the page margins `PageSizeFromSelection.jsx`        |    ⇧F3 | Sets the page size to the selected objects bounds **Align**                          |        | **Easily align objects using the numeric keypad** `AlignToB.jsx`                     |   Num2 | Aligns the selected objects to the bottom of the 'Align To' setting `AlignToBL.jsx`                    |   Num1 | Aligns the selected objects to the bottom-left of the 'Align To' setting `AlignToBR.jsx`                    |   Num3 | Aligns the selected objects to the bottom-right of the 'Align To' setting `AlignToC.jsx`                     |   Num5 | Aligns the selected objects to the center of the 'Align To' setting `AlignToL.jsx`                     |   Num4 | Aligns the selected objects to the left of the 'Align To' setting `AlignToR.jsx`                     |   Num6 | Aligns the selected objects to the right of the 'Align To' setting `AlignToT.jsx`                     |   Num8 | Aligns the selected objects to the top of the 'Align To' setting `AlignToTL.jsx`                    |   Num7 | Aligns the selected objects to the top-left of the 'Align To' setting `AlignToTR.jsx`                    |   Num9 | Aligns the selected objects to the top-right of the 'Align To' setting `ResetAlignTo.jsx`                 |  ⌃Num0 | Resets the 'Align To' setting to default `ToggleAlignTo.jsx`                |   Num0 | Toggles the 'Align To' setting **Fit**                            |        | **Reframe objects to the page/spread or their margins/bleed**